voedger/voedger-internals/server/apiv2/create-blob.md

 ### Perimssions

-By default, execution of this function is only granted to role `sys.WorkspaceOwner`.
+- Execution of this function is granted to role `sys.BLOBUploader` which is by default granted to `sys.WorkspaceOwner`.
-To allow function for other roles, grant execute permission for command `sys.UploadBLOBHelper` to the role.

 ## Technical design

 ### Components

 - pkg/router
-  - URL path handler `~cmp.routerBlobsCreatePathHandler~`uncvrd[^1]❓:
+  - `~cmp.routerBlobsCreatePathHandler~` uncvrd[^1]❓: Create BLOB path handler
+pkg/processors/query2
+  - `~cmp.qpv2ReplaceBLOBSUUIDs~` Replace BLOB SUIDs with IDs in query arguments pkg/processors/command
+  - `~cmp.cpv2ReplaceBLOBSUUIDs~` Replace BLOB SUIDs with IDs in command arguments and CUD operations
   - pkg/sys/it
-  - integration test for creating BLOBs
+  - `~it.TestBlobsCreate~`uncvrd[^2]: integration test for creating BLOBs
-    - `~it.TestBlobsCreate~`uncvrd[^2]❓

 [^1]: `[~server.apiv2.blobs/cmp.routerBlobsCreatePathHandler~impl]`
 [^2]: `[~server.apiv2.blobs/it.TestBlobsCreate~impl]`